- Escorted by textiles expert, Rosemary Crill, co-curator of the V&A's Fabric of India exhibition

 WHY TRAVEL WITH ROSEMARY CRILL?

-Rosemary Crill is the beloved, internationally respected Senior Curator for South and Southeast Asian Textiles and Dress, Middle Eastern Carpets, Textiles and Dress, and South Asian Painting at the Victoria and Albert Museum, London.
+Rosemary Crill is the internationally respected former senior curator for South and Southeast Asian textiles and dress, Middle Eastern Carpets, and South Asian painting at the Victoria and Albert Museum, London.
 She curated ‘The Fabric of India’ at the Victoria and Albert Museum.
 This tour will give a privileged insight into her in-depth understanding of Indian textiles.

 She has published many books and articles on these subjects and has travelled widely in India.

-Rosemary will join the group as a tour expert, she will work with a local tour guide throughout, allowing priveledged access into certain sites and museums as well as giving an insight into the Fabric of India exhibition from the V&A Museum in London.
+Rosemary will join the group as a tour expert, she will work with a local tour guide throughout, allowing priveledged access into certain sites and museums as well as giving an insight through organised talks.
 Please note Rosemary is not a tour lecturer or tour leader, however her experience and knowledge of the Fabrics of India make an incredible addition to this tour.

 IS THIS GROUP TOUR SUITABLE FOR SOLO TRAVELLERS?